Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Numerical simulation model

 The coefficients in the combined Euler-Lagrangian model equations depend on thermodynamic properties of the cloud.
 They are defined as

 Here $p({\bm x}_i,t)$ the pressure field, $\rho$ the constant fluid density.
-Quantities $r_i(t)$ and ${\bm X}_i(t)$ are the radius and the spatial position for $i$th cloud water droplet, respectively.
+Quantities $r_i(t)$ and ${\bm X}_i(t)$ are the radius and the spatial position for $i$-th cloud water droplet, respectively.
 Furthermore, $\nu$ is the kinematic viscosity, ${\bm f}({\bm x},t)$ the large-scale volume forcing of the flow, $D_{s}$ the diffusion coefficient of the supersaturation field, ${\cal L}$ the latent heat of evaporation, $g$ the acceleration due to gravity, $R_v$ the gas constant for water vapour, $c_p$ the specific heat at constant pressure, $R'$ the gas constant of dry air, $\varepsilon=R'/R_v$ the ratio of both gas constants, $e_s(T)$ the saturation water vapor pressure, and $\rho_l$ the density of liquid water.
-Also, $k$ is the thermal conductivity of air, $D$ the diffusion coefficient of the water vapor diffusion, $V_\alpha$ the grid cell volume, and $N$ the number of particles in the vicinity of grid cell volume around position ${\bm x}$.
+Also, $k$ is the thermal conductivity of air, $D$ the diffusion coefficient of the water vapor diffusion, $V_a$ the grid cell volume, and $N$ the number of particles in the vicinity of grid cell volume around position ${\bm x}$.

 The diffusion coefficient of the supersaturation field, $D_s$, can be well approximated by the diffusion coefficient of water vapour, $D$, \cite{sardina2015continuous}.
-The first of the two forcing terms, $A_1 u_z$ in eq. \eqref{eq:s_full} is due to the flow in vertical $z$-direction.
-The second is a condensation rate term, i.e., a change of the liquid water content in the air slab.
+The first of the two forcing terms, $A_1 u_z$, in eq. \eqref{eq:s_full} is due to the temperature gradient in $z$-direction.
+For the present box sizes, the prefactor turns out to be very small with ${\cal O}(10^{-3})$.
+Thus we have enhanced this factor in the first three runs and discuss the realistic magnitude in subsection IV B. The second term in eq. \eqref{eq:s_full} is a condensation rate term, i.e., a change of the liquid water content in the air slab.
 It quantifies the effects of condensation and evaporation and thus couples the dynamics of the scalar field and the cloud droplets.
 In turn, their individual radius changes with variations of the supersaturation field \cite{yau1996short}.
 In the appendix, we provide the detailed derivation of eq.~\eqref{eq:s_full} for completeness, see also \cite{sardina2015continuous,Chandrakar2020,fries2021key}.